 For more information on SMBC’s Hospital Cost Reports, please contact Synergy.

-Click below to register for our free Third Thuirsday Webinar:
+Click below to watch for our free Third Thuirsday Webinar on-demand:

 Flipping the Script on Hospital Lien Reductions.